Letheward/ErgoVim/README.md

     ErgoVim will be nonetheless a new mapping for you, so you can choose to learn it the original way.

-    Or, understand ErgoVim philosophy and remap everything yourself, this should be easy to reason about, but tedious to do (just like developing ErgoVim against classic Vim).
+    Or, understand ErgoVim's philosophy and remap everything yourself, this should be easy to reason about, but tedious to do (just like developing ErgoVim against classic Vim).
     In the end, if that makes you use Vim better, it's worth it, because software should adjust to people, not the other way around.

 - > Why don't you remap `Esc` with something like `jk` or `jj`?